Ground Rules for Working With Web Agencies

 This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.

 After we identified inherent problems of working with agencies, let’s look at some of our options.
-We may still need to hire an agency after all, or make the best out of an existing project.
+We may still need to hire an agency after all, or make the best out of a project.
 The leg work we’ve done in the first part will help us keep this brief.

 1. Build Long-Term Relationships

 Looking at fixing problems around client and user insight, cost, and maintenance, the first thing we should do when working with agencies is to build a long-term relationship.
 Our negotiations should be based on that.
 The commitment to work longer together should be guarded against greed, for example…

 …through clauses that make quality metrics part of the contracts and purchase orders, which in turn aims at the issues we found around quality, consistency, cost, and maintenance.
 There’s no limit to how creative we can be here: We can establish technical baseline criteria around accessibility, performance, or—always my favorite—validation, we can come up with penalties for issues around privacy or security, we can also pay bonuses when certain numbers and accomplishments have been reached.
 There are many things that can be quantified, and we do well documenting—and adding to the contracts—what we care about.

 Then, covering us when it comes to interests, knowledge, quality, and cost, we should do more hand-holding.
 It’s always tempting to skip on proper on-boarding for there’s never enough time but always something else that’s important.
 But when we do decide to work with agencies, proper introduction into how we work and what we want and what’s important to us and our users is critical.
 And so we should absolutely share documentation with an agency—but they need more.
 Inviting them on-site, giving them dedicated contacts, maintaining an open-door policy, and looking at them as (long-term) partners are a minimum.